 1. Selection Criteria

 In order to be considered for interview by the Selection Panel, applicants must address the following Criteria in their application for the level of appointment.
-Please visit the University website how to address Essential Selection Criteria
+Please visit the University website for information on Essential Selection Criteria

 1.1 ESSENTIAL